Louis-CharlesBiron/canvasDotEffect/readme.md

 // sets the distortion level to 10 audioDisplay.setDistortionCurve(10)

-// sets the origin of the audio seems like it's coming from 1 meter to the left audioDisplay.setOriginPos(-1)
+// sets the origin of the audio to seem like it's coming from 1 meter to the left audioDisplay.setOriginPos(-1)

 // since this sounds pretty bad, you could also reset all the modifiers with this: